zed/imunify360-doc/docs/dashboard/README.md

 # Imunify360 User Interface

-Imunify360 is an all-in-one security solution with robust herd protection against the newest attacks, and it is available directly within your control panel (cPanel, Plesk, and DirectAdmin).
+Imunify360 is an all-in-one security solution with robust cloud protection against the newest attacks, and it is available directly within your control panel (cPanel, Plesk, and DirectAdmin).

 When you log in to your control panel, Imunify360 asks you to enter your email address.